mikemospan/COMP2511-Tutorial/tute04/README.md

 4. Modify your answer to (3) to use a scope operator instead of a normal lambda.

 ## C. Design by Contract

+[Replace with exercise on code review - 21T3 Exam Q9, TBA]

 1. What is Design by Contract?